-F# stems from a tradition in programming languages where the emphasis has been on declarative and functional approaches to programming where state is made explicit, largely by passing extra parameters.
+F# stems from a tradition in programming languages where the emphasis has been on declarative and functional approaches to programming in which state is made explicit, largely by passing extra parameters.
 Many F# programmers use functional programming techniques first before turning to their imperative alternatives, and we encourage you to do the same, for all the reasons listed at the start of this chapter.

-However, F# also integrates imperative and functional programming together in a powerful way, and indeed F# is actually an extremely succinct imperative programming language!
+However, F# also integrates imperative and functional programming together in a powerful way.
+F# is actually an extremely succinct imperative programming language!
 Furthermore, in some cases, no good functional techniques exist to solve a problem, or those that do are too experimental for production use.
-This means in practice using imperative constructs and libraries is common in F#: for example, many of the examples you saw in Chapter 2 and Chapter 3 used side effects to report their results or to create GUI components.
+This means that in practice, using imperative constructs and libraries is common in F#: for example, many of the examples you saw in Chapters 2 and 3 used side effects to report their results or to create GUI components.

-Regardless of this, we still encourage you to "think functionally," even about your imperative programming.
-In particular, it is always helpful to be aware of the potential side effects of your overall program and the particular characteristics of those side effects.
+Regardless, we still encourage you to think functionally, even about your imperative programming.
+In particular, it's always helpful to be aware of the potential side effects of your overall program and the characteristics of those side effects.
 The following sections describe five ways to help tame and reduce the use of side effects in your programs.